solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     > This definition will create a partition key on the ``/type`` path.
 Partition key paths are case sensitive.
 This is especially important when you consider JSON property casing in the context of .NET CLR object to JSON object serialization.

-1. Add the following lines of code to create a new ``CosmosContainer`` instance if one does not already exist within your database.
+1. Add the following lines of code to create a new ``Container`` instance if one does not already exist within your database.
 Specify the previously created settings and a value for **throughput**:

     ```csharp
-    var containerResponse = await targetDatabase.CreateContainerIfNotExistsAsync(containerSettings, 10000);
+    var containerResponse = await targetDatabase.CreateContainerIfNotExistsAsync(containerProperties, 10000);
     var customContainer = containerResponse.Container;
     ```

     > This code will check to see if a container exists in your database that meets all of the specified parameters.
 If a container that matches does not exist, it will create a new container.
 Here is where we can specify the RU/s allocated for a newly created container.
 If this is not specified, the SDK has a default value for RU/s assigned to a container.

-1. Add the following code to print out the self-link of the database:
+1. Add the following code to print out the ID of the database:

     ```csharp
     await Console.Out.WriteLineAsync($"Custom Container Id:\t{customContainer.Id}");